Drone Surveys & Inspection Newcastle

 If you don’t require a report you may just wish to inspect your site in Newcastle.
-Our pilots can work with you or your surveyors to inspect the whole building or focus on sections most important to you.
-With our technology we have systems such as live streaming allowing viewing by wearing a virtual reality headset.
+Our pilots can work with you or your surveyors to inspect the whole building or focus on the sections most important to you.
+With our technology, we have systems such as live streaming allowing viewing by wearing a virtual reality headset.
 Allowing you to attend the site and direct our pilots to inspect areas you wish.
 The remote streaming allows you and your team to watch the drone inspection take place.
 Having direct communication with the pilot you can again point us in the right direction or get a closer more detailed look at your assets.

 Contact Drone Site Surveys today to book your drone inspection or survey anywhere across the Newcastle region.
 Our team will take a few details from you and provide a tailored quote.

 Contact Us Today to Book Your Drone Survey or Inspection in Newcastle